TeKrop/overfast-api/README.md

 - `APP_VOLUME_PATH` will be a folder containing shared data for the app :
     - the app logs folders
-    - the configuration file (`config.py`).
-You need to copy the `overfastapi/config_example.py` file into the folder, default values should suit your needs
+    - the settings file (`config.py`)
-    - crontab configurations for background cache update, you just need to copy the `overfast-crontab` file from the repo into your folder
+    - crontab configurations for background cache update, you just need to copy the `overfast-crontab` file from the repo (`scripts` folder) into your folder

 - `REDIS_VOLUME_PATH` will be a folder containing shared data for the Redis server.
-It will mainly a `dump.rdb` save file whenever the server has been stopped.
+It will mainly contain a `dump.rdb` save file whenever the server has been stopped at least once.

 - `NGINX_VOLUME_PATH` will be a folder containing shared data for the nginx server.
-All files can be retrieve in the `nginx` folder of the project :
+All files can be retrieve in the `scripts/nginx` folder of the project :
     - the `ngx_http_redis_module.so` library file, allowing nginx to directly communicate with the redis server
     - the main nginx configuration (`nginx.conf`), modified in order to use the `ngx_http_redis_module` and to define the two backends used (redis and uvicorn)
     - the app configuration file (`overfast-api.conf`), implementing the caching system (call redis backend, then if error call uvicorn backend)